 The biggest crime James Bond ever committed was not allowing Sean Connery to wear his phenomenal facial hair for his time as the spy.
-In hindsight, it’s a good thing Connery didn’t set a mustached precedent for Bond, because we doubt any of the actors who followed would look half as good with that upper lip hair.
+In hindsight, it’s a good thing Connery didn’t set a mustached precedent for Bond because we doubt any of the actors who followed would look half as good with that upper lip hair.

 Eddie Murphy's career has ebbed and flowed, but his mustache will live on for all eternity.

-Regardless of whether or not you think Eddie Murphy’s done anything funny this century (Shrek was all right), his mustache has always been synonymous with his comedy and will likely be remembered long after the world forgets how bad The Haunted Mansion was.
+Regardless of whether you think Eddie Murphy’s done anything funny this century (Shrek was all right), his mustache has always been synonymous with his comedy and will likely be remembered long after the world forgets how bad The Haunted Mansion was.

 Veronica Corningstone might’ve had the guts to say San Diego’s most famous news anchor’s hair was ugly, but even she couldn’t insult his mustache.
 Without the amazing 'stache, Ron Burgundy wouldn’t be half the man we all know and love.
 He’d basically just be Chazz Michael Michaels or Ricky Bobby with a different haircut.

 Billy Dee Williams

 We almost went with Lando Calrissian for this spot instead of the actor himself, but it just wouldn’t be fair to the other several decades that this 'stache has graced Williams’ face.
 Plus, Star Wars has always been woefully short on great facial hair, so here’s hoping Williams gets to bring that back to a galaxy far, far away very, very soon.

 The Swedish Chef

 You too would mumble incoherently if you were a Muppet with a mustache that awesome.